Kajee2002/SpiritX_NullPtr_01/README.md

 ```
 3. Set Up Environment Variables

-Create a .env.local file in the root directory and add your Firebase credentials:
+Create a .env.local file in the root directory and add your Superbase credentials:
 ``` bash
 NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_auth_domain